Indiana University

 Additional information

 Staff are trained to follow procedures when preparing a meal made to order.
-Chefs, managers, and assistant managers are Serve Safe certified, and are required to maintain the AllerTrain (MenuTrinfo) University allergy certification course (provides evidence-based course content updated annually).
-A registered dietitian on staff is a certified Aller-Trainer through MenuTrinfo, and she ensures food allergy training is maintained.
+Chefs, managers, and assistant managers are Serve Safe certified, and are required to maintain the AllerTrain (MenuTrinfo) Lite allergy certification course (provides evidence-based course content updated annually).
+At least one registered dietitian on staff is a certified Aller-Trainer through MenuTrinfo, and staff ensures food allergy training is maintained.
 IU Dining follows HACCP plans and Standard Operating Procedures when training employees to prepare meals for our food allergic customers.

-Disclaimer signs are noted across dining locations, stating we serve items prepared in the same facility as the top 9 allergens and that a guest should request to speak with a chef or dining manager if they have a severe food allergy.
-We have a Chef de Cuisine and sous chefs in each large Eatery, as well as General Managers and team leaders who are trained to prepare meals for special diets and allergies.
+Disclaimer signs are noted across dining locations, stating we serve items prepared in the same facility as the top 9 allergens.
+Guests are encouraged to speak with a chef or dining manager if they have a severe food allergy (communicated on IU Dining website).
+We have a Chef de Cuisine and sous chefs who oversee production in each residential dining hall, as well as General Managers and team leaders who are trained to prepare meals for special diets and allergies.
 We are also thoroughly audited by Indiana University Environmental Health & Safety regularly to ensure overall safe sanitation.

-Guests/students who connect with or reach out to our team (Registered Dietitians or management staff/chef team), are provided with our contacts and access to an electronic form.
+Guests/students who connect with our team (Registered Dietitians or management staff/chef team) and have needs for very specific accommodations (ex..paprika allergy or Alpha-Gal) are given access to an online meal order form.
 With this form, special meals can be requested that are prepared safely and picked up at a designated time and location.
-Some locations offer customizable options on Grub Hub (vegan cheese choices for pizza, sandwiches), and prepare these items using separate utensils or in a designated allergy prep area of
+Our staff do get to know our guests with food allergies and enjoy greatly

 3. We have procedures in place to lower the risk of cross-contact in made-to-order areas.